ak-asu/Tic-Tac-Toe/README.md

 ## Contributors
-Developed by CSE 535 Project Group 25, with team members collaborating on module development, integration, and testing to ensure a comprehensive, polished user experience.
+Developed by collaborating on module development, integration, and testing to ensure a comprehensive, polished user experience.